Allene Tew: Fourth marriage

 In October 1928, Prince Heinrich XXXIII Reuss of Köstritz accompanied her to the Moulton musicale celebrating Arthur J. Moulton's restoration of the historic Chateau de la Verrières in Verrières-le-Buisson, formerly owned by the Comte de Lavalette, Napoleon's aide-de-camp in his Italian campaign.
-Allene had recently purchased a new house at 33 Rue Bardet de Jouy in France, the former residence of the Comtesse de Montebello.
+Allene had recently purchased a new house at 33 Rue Barbet de Jouy in France, the former residence of the Comtesse de Montebello.
 In January 1929, she chartered the Indiana, a luxurious houseboat referred to as a "floating palace", to travel up the Nile River in Egypt.
 Prince Heinrich, known as Henry in the American press, was among her guests, as was Lord Greville and Lady Greville.

 In Paris on April 10, 1929, she married Prince Heinrich as her fourth husband.
 Capt.
 Steele, naval attaché of the embassy in Paris, gave the bride in marriage.
 The guests at the wedding included German Ambassador Prince Heinrich XXXII and Prince Heinrich XXXIV.
 Her new husband was a member of one of the oldest reigning houses in Europe and a grandson of Charles Alexander, Grand Duke of Saxe-Weimar-Eisenach through his mother Princess Marie.
 He had been divorced in 1922 from Princess Victoria Margaret of Prussia, niece of German Emperor Wilhelm II.
 He served as an officer in the Second Dragoons Guard, the regiment of the Empress Alexandra of Russia, and was in the diplomatic service with the German embassy in Paris.
 During their marriage, she was known for her entertaining, including throwing a debut party at the Waldorf-Astoria for her stepdaughter, Princess Marie Luise Reuss zu Köstritz in 1932.

 She became Princess of Reuss, and it was her secretary who announced in June 1935 that the Prince and Princess had divorced.